 Project 264 Calle San Sebastian

-The first TECRE/Northeastern student demonstration project was an upgrade of a 120 VAC system to 240 VAC by placing a second 120 VAC inverter in series with the first inverter.
-The MATE3 microprocessor maintains the two inverters 180 degrees out of phase to obtain 240 VAC.
-The is a 2 kW system installed with a 14.8 kWh lead acid battery storage system.
-The screenshots show how the energy distribution for a full-size refrigerator and one air conditioning unit shift throughout a day.
-The micro-grid was designed by Northeastern University students taking the Energy Systems course (ENSY5300) in the spring of 2019.
-The system was installed by 2 Northeastern students along with a Puerto Rican master electrician and his licensed assistant.
-The MATE3 monitoring system enable control and observation of the PV plant 24 hrs/day.
+The first TECRE demonstration project is a 240 VAC PV-battery system using two 120 VAC inverter/converters in series.
+The MATE3 microprocessor maintains the two inverters 180 degrees out of phase for 240 VAC output.
+The system is a 2 kW system with a 14.8 kWh battery storage system.
+The screenshots show how the energy distribution for a full-size refrigerator and one air conditioning unit shifts throughout a day.
+The micro-grid design was a final project for Northeastern students taking Energy Systems (ENSY 5300) in the spring of 2019.
+The system was installed by 2 Northeastern students along with a Puerto Rican master electrician (Tito Kayak) and his assistant (Bernard).
+The MATE3 monitoring system enables control and observation of the PV-battery plant 24 hrs/day.

-TECRE aims to instal additional learning sites that benefit the end-users along with the educational institutions participating in the TECRE mission.
+TECRE aims to install additional monitored sites to benefit end-users as well as educational institutions advancing the TECRE mission.

 Please click here to monitor the system performance online.

 Real time micro-grid monitoring